 Accommodation & Facilities

-The ten spacious and stylish tents at Jack’s Camp have comfortable four-poster canopy beds, indoor and outdoor showers and flush loos.
+The ten spacious and stylish tents at Jack’s Camp have comfortable four-poster canopy beds with overhead cooling systems, a woodburning stove, indoor and outdoor showers and flush loos, and a plunge pool on each outside deck.
 Meals are served in the superb 1940s style mess tent, which also houses a museum comprising Botswana’s most remarkable collection of artefacts, collected over several decades by the Bousfield family.
-The camp has a large swimming pool set under a canopy similar to the mess tent with great views of the surrounding plains.
+The camp has a large swimming pool set under a canopy similar to the mess tent with great views of the surrounding plains, and a spa located in its own tent.

 Wildlife & Activities